When Nobody Returns

 'Excellent' 'Crystalline' 'Riveting'

-This Flesh is Mine, was commissioned by Border Crossings.
+The play, a companion piece to This Flesh is Mine, was commissioned by Border Crossings.

 An early draft of the play was given a rehearsed reading at Salisbury Playhouse in October 2015.